manoelpqueiroz/galactipy/CONTRIBUTING.md

 #### Roadmap Management

 Medium and long-term vision for Galactipy is managed through the project's roadmap, where the general direction of development is stored and accessible for anyone to see and comment.
 Issues and Merge Requests should ideally be related to a milestone once a work item has been created.

 Any contributor can propose a new distinct deliverable to be added to the roadmap.
 A [Merge Request][31] containing the proposal must be opened with the [**Project Policies** template][44], detailing nature, scope and purpose of the milestone.

-The MR must contain the proposed milestone added to the [`ROADMAP.md` table][45] for discussion, containing:
+The MR must detail the proposed milestone added to the [`ROADMAP.md` table][45] for discussion, containing:

+- **Title:**
-- **Title:** the proposed title for the milestone;
+  the proposed title for the milestone;
+- **Description:**
-- **Description:** an overview of the development, in a short summary.
+  an overview of the development, in a short summary.
   Details regarding the milestone will be discussed in the MR and later be included in the official project milestone if accepted;
+- **Theme:**
-- **Theme:** the theme to which the proposed milestone is best related to.
+  the theme to which
+  the proposed milestone is best related to.
   The naming is open to discussion and the author is free to suggest it, along with an Emoji to better convey its nature, in a `:emoji: Theme Title` pattern;
+- **Timeline:**
-- **Timeline:** a broad estimation of when this proposed milestone can be delivered in full.
+  a broad estimation of when this proposed milestone can be delivered in full.
   Should act as a starting point for the actual work tracking to be done via the official milestone.

 Contributors and maintainers will participate in the discussion to [refine][46] the scope of the milestone and either accept of reject the proposal via [thumbs-up/thumbs-down][47] reactions on the author's initial comment.

 Once a milestone has been accepted for inclusion in the roadmap, it will be officially created in the [Milestones][24] page.
 The milestone itself should contain:

 - The [Motivational Narrative][48] as a summary to the milestone's goal;
   - We suggest using the following pattern if the actor of the deliverable is not clear:
     `**In order to** {GOAL},<br>**The project will** {ACTION}.`;
-- Detailed information collected from the discussion regarding nature and scope;
+- Detailed information collected from the discussion regarding nature and scope, under the **Reasoning** section;
-- A list of the anticipated developments that have been discussed in the MR in a dedicated section;
+- A non-exhaustive list of leading developments that have been discussed in the MR in the **Anticipated Developments** section;
-- Details on caveats for development and potential bottleneck mappings.
+- Details on potential bottleneck mappings in the **Caveats** section.

 Once the official milestone is created, it should be attached to the proposal MR and the `ROADMAP.md` table should be updated with the actual link to the milestone before merging to `master`.

 >>> [!tip]
 Milestones should be the entry door for new contributors to have a general glimpse on what the project has been prioritising and where it wants to go, helping newcomers get onboarded more quickly.
 Therefore, contributors writing official milestones should approach the task with the following goals in mind:

 - [_Comprehensive, yet succinct_][49];
 - [_Standardised, yet conscious_][50].
 >>>

 After a milestone has been completed, a new Merge Request should be opened to update the `ROADMAP.md` table in the **Timeline** field with the following possible values:

-- `**Delivered with <version> :airplane_departure:**`, if properly associated to a [GitLab Release][51];
+- `**Delivered with <version> :airplane_departure:**`,
+  if properly associated to a [GitLab Release][51];
-- `**Delivered Internally :100:**`, if the milestone has no impact on project releases.
+- `**Delivered Internally :100:**`,
+  if the milestone has no impact on project releases.

+Likewise,
-Likewise, the MRs should be associated with the completed milestone.
+the MRs should be associated with the completed milestone.

 #### GitLab Practices